 There will also be performances by Africa’s renowned artists including Oliver Mtukudzi, Yvonne Chaka Chaka, Eric Wainaina, among others.

-Ong’wen said Kenya was well-prepared to cope with the demands of hosting a forum of such magnitude in spite of some infrastructural challenges posed by the country’s “not too good” transport system.
+Ong’wen said Kenya was well-prepared to cope with the demands of hosting a forum of such magnitude in spite of some infrastructural challenges posed by the country’s “not too good” transport system, but urged on the use of the best brake rotors for all delegates.

 In terms of accommodation, Ong’wen said, all hotels, motels and institutions have been identified and campsites at Jamhuri grounds and Moi Sports Centre, Kasarani expected to accommodate an estimated 5,000 and 1,000 of the participants respectively have been put up.